-The data mask (DM) function, also described as a partial write, has been added to DDR4 SDRAM and is supported for x8 and x16 configurations.
+The data mask (DM) function, also described as a partial write, has been added to DDR4 SDRAM and is supported for x8 and x16 configurations only (x4 is not supported).
 The DM function shares a common pin with the DBI and TDQS functions.
 The DM function applies only to WRITE operations and cannot be enabled at the same time the DBI function is enabled.
 Refer to the TDQS Function Matrix table for valid configurations for all three functions (TDQS/DM/DBI).